Quota or Reservation System in India: History & Present

 - In 2007 UP government under Mayawati proposed reservation in promotions but Allahabad High Court struck down the policy terming it as unconstitutional.

 - The government of Maharashtra added Marathas (16%) and some Muslims (5%) to the reservation in 2014 but the move was rejected by Bombay High Court later.

 - Indian Government announced a sub-quota of 4.5% for minorities (Muslim Community) just before the U.P election but it was struck down by the Election Commission of India.

 - Andhra Pradesh Government introduced 4% reservations for Muslims in 2004 but it was quashed by Andhra Pradesh High Court.

 - Kerala Public Service Commission has provided a reservation of 12% for Muslims.

-- State of Tamil Nadu managed to provide 69% reservation without excluding creamy layer.
-The same was included in the 9th schedule of Indian Constitution making it hard for the court to review as the judiciary has restricted access.
+- The state of Tamil Nadu managed to provide a 69% reservation without excluding the creamy layer.
+The same was included in the 9th schedule of the Indian Constitution making it hard for the court to review as the judiciary has restricted access.

-This concludes our first article about the overview of Reservation System in India and how it has been changed from time to time.
-Current reservation system in India comprises of 7.5% reservation for people belonging to Schedule Tribe (S.T), 15% reservation for people belonging to Schedule Caste (S.C) and 27% for people belonging to Other Backward Caste.
+This concludes our first article about the overview of the Reservation System in India and how it has been changed from time to time.
+The current reservation system in India comprises of 7.5% reservation for people belonging to Schedule Tribe (S.T), a 15% reservation for people belonging to Schedule Caste (S.C) and 27% for people belonging to Other Backward Caste.
 This is to be followed by all central government jobs and educational policies.
-When it comes to state governments some states provide reservation for female candidate, armed force candidate and freedom fighters.
-In next article, we would be covering the Progress made by Reservation System in India, why it is criticized by other communities, recent agitation by various communities seeking reservation and our views about how to make this policy robust.
+When it comes to state governments some states provide reservations for female candidates, armed force candidate and freedom fighters.
+In the next article, we would be covering the Progress made by Reservation System in India, why it is criticized by other communities, recent agitation by various communities seeking reservation and our views about how to make this policy robust.